garg3133/JagratiWebApp/README.md

     ADMINS_EMAIL = ['email-address-of-admin@domain.com']
     ```
     where,
-    * `EMAIL_HOST_USER` and `SENDER_EMAIL` is the email address of Gmail account from which you want to send emails (By default, Django will output emails in console.
+    * `EMAIL_HOST_USER` and `SENDER_EMAIL` is the email address of your Gmail account from which you want to send emails (By default, Django will output email contents in console.
 To actually send emails, comment line 27 and uncomment line 28 in `Jagrati/dev_settings.py`).
     * `EMAIL_HOST_PASSWORD` is the password for that Gmail account.
-    * `ADMINS_EMAIL` is a list of email addresses of Admins of the site (who will recieve important updates from the site like when a new user creates an account).
+    * `ADMINS_EMAIL` is a list of email addresses of Admins of the site (who will recieve important updates from the site like when a new user joins in).
   * Make migrations `$ python manage.py makemigrations`
   * Make migrations for other apps `$ python manage.py makemigrations volunteers students feedbacks misc`
   * Migrate the changes to the database `$ python manage.py migrate`